st-muel/CTF-Writeups/CHF_2022/treasure/README.md

 ![Running file command](/CHF_2022/treasure/images/filecommand.png)

-We could use either `LibreOffice` or upload the file to Google Docs to view it, but since I'm too lazy to do either let's use this script from StackOverflow to simply extract all the text from the document! (https://stackoverflow.com/a/25620447)
+We could use either `LibreOffice` or upload the file to Google Docs to view it, but since I'm too lazy to do either let's use this command from StackOverflow to simply extract all the text from the document! (https://stackoverflow.com/a/25620447)

 ```bash
 unzip -p document.docx word/document.xml | sed -e 's/<\/w:p>/\n/g; s/<[^>]\{1,\}>//g; s/[^[:print:]\n]\{1,\}//g'